Skip navigation

 Role required: Owner

-3. On the Customize your SSO subdomain page you can specify a subdomain you'd like your users to see when they are logging in with Duo Single Sign-On.
+3. On the Customize SSO Subdomain page you can specify a subdomain you'd like your users to see when they are logging in with Duo Single Sign-On.
 For example, you can enter acme and users would see acme.login.duosecurity.com in the URL when logging into Duo Single Sign-On.
 Trial accounts are restricted from creating a subdomain.

 Click Save and continue to use the desired subdomain or click Skip for now to customize your subdomain later.